 Minimally invasive spine surgery takes significantly less time to perform and recover from than traditional spinal surgery.
-Dr. Taghva will discuss how long your recovery is likely to be during your consultation, however since Dr. Taghva performs these surgeries on an outpatient basis in Mission Viejo, no hospital stay is necessary.
-Recovery time from M.I.S.S. is about half that of traditional open spine surgeries.
-Patients are often able to go back to work within two weeks and sometimes less.
+Dr. Taghva will discuss how long your recovery is likely to be during your consultation, however since Dr. Taghva performs these surgeries on an outpatient basis in Mission Viejo, for this reason, no hospital stay is necessary.
+In fact, recovery time from M.I.S.S. is about half that of traditional open spine surgeries.
+For the most part, patients are often able to go back to work within two weeks and sometimes less.

-Since endoscopic spine surgery does not disrupt the surrounding tissues and muscles of the spine, patients can expect mild discomfort compared to that of open surgery.
-Dr. Taghva will prescribe medication to manage any pain and alleviate inflammation.
-Endoscopic spine surgery typically requires only a very small incision.
+Since endoscopic spine surgery does not disrupt the surrounding tissues and muscles of the spine.
+Patients can expect mild discomfort compared to that of an open surgery.
+For this reason, Dr. Taghva will prescribe medication in order to manage any pain and alleviate inflammation.
+For the most part, endoscopic spine surgery requires only a very small incision.
 Because of this, scarring is minimal, often only millimeters long.

 This is typical of what to expect following M.I.S.S., however, each specific situation may vary.

 What Are the Possible Side Effects of Minimally-Invasive Spine-Surgeries?

 Like every surgery, minimally-invasive spine surgery has its risks.
 For this reason, choosing a board-certified neurosurgeon keeps these possible side effects to a minimum.
 Some possible complications may include for example:

 - Blood loss

 - Anesthesia complications